naifjabir/andrewnaif/Project_1/Project1_README.md

 We got an average of 37860 MB/s for this command.
 This is surprising because we expected write-only is be higher than read-only since the write operation is non-blocking.
 This may imply that this bandwidth_matrix test doesn't do peak injections and thereby we get a lower bandwidth.
 However, this information does confirm the write-only function will reach a higher bandwidth than 1:1 read-write (50% read to 50% write) even at peak injection rate and also confirms that the cache follows what the Cache Coherence flow chart predicts, since we seem to get a lower bandwidth due to the increasing number of read-misses and write-misses when the cache move away from 100% read (or 100% write) towards 50% read to write 50% write.

+For insight on this analysis, raw data used is available in the `Project_1` folder, and has the prefix `Project 1 Part 2`.

 ## Part 3

 **Latency vs. Throughput Background**